ilceltico/CV-cap-liner-inspection/README.md

 Required modules:
 -numpy
 -opencv
--statsmodel
+-statsmodel (optional, required only for circledetection.ols_circle_cook(), which isn't used.)

-Please refers to the relation for a detailed description of the methods.
+Please refers to the report for a detailed description of the methods.

 config.json structure: